 What We Read

 I didn’t purchase any lesson plans for this unit study.
-I purchased two different atlas books after previewing them at the library.
+I gathered a variety of United States Geography resources after previewing them at the library.
 The first was United States Atlas by National Geographic Kids.
 This book had the typical geo-political maps for each state and a 1 page description of the state featuring their major economic products and history.
 The second book we purchased was The 50 States by Gabrielle Balkan.
 This book features more on the human interest of each state and fun facts.
 Each map is stylized and highlights the culture.
 Famous people from the state and unique places are also featured.
 It also has a short biography of the state and a timeline of important moments for that state’s history.
 Using these books together gave an balanced overview of the geographic features of the state as well as the culture.

 What We Wrote